redis-developer/introducing-the-geosearch-command/README.md

 ## Optional Docker Compose Setup

-You can run both the flask application and redis using [Docker Compose](https://docs.docker.com/compose/):
+You can run both the Flask application and Redis using [Docker Compose](https://docs.docker.com/compose/):

 ```bash
 $ docker-compose up
 ```

-To [load the sample data](#load-the-sample-data) in this docker environment, run the following in a second terminal instance:
+To [load the sample data](#load-the-sample-data) in this Docker environment, run the following in a second terminal instance:

 ```bash
 $ docker-compose exec app python load_stations.py
 ```

+Then view the application by pointing your browser at `http://localhost:5000`.

 ## Setup